mongodb/docs/source/includes/parameters-map-reduce.rst

           - The ``emit(key,value)`` function associates the ``key`` with a ``value``.

-            - Each "emit" is limited to half the MongoDB :limit:`BSON document size`.
+            - Each "emit" is limited to half the MongoDB :ref:`maximum BSON document size <limit-bson-document-size>`.

             - There is no limit to the number of times you may call the ``emit`` function per document.